Our recycled cotton is made from cotton scraps gathered from factory floors.

-For the Spring 2023 season, 31% of our cotton fabrics are made with recycled cotton.
-Using recycled cotton reduces CO₂e emissions by 80% compared to using conventional virgin cotton.
+For the Fall 2023 season, 33% of our cotton fabrics by weight are made with recycled cotton.
+Using recycled cotton fiber reduces CO₂e emissions by 82% per kilogram compared to using conventional virgin cotton fiber.

-Patagonia is focusing on four types of cotton: organic cotton, recycled cotton, Cotton in Conversion (cotton from farmers who are transitioning their crops from conventional to organic cotton) and Regenerative Organic Certified™ (ROC) Cotton.
+Patagonia is focusing on four types of cotton: organic cotton, recycled cotton, Cotton in Conversion (cotton from farmers who are transitioning their crops from conventional to organic cotton) and Regenerative Organic Certified® Cotton.